 “Jeez, Dad, she’s just my friend.”

 “You’re smart and sensitive, and obsessive like your mom.
-I know you’ve got some insecurities, but you’re at the edge of some big changes.
-I’m not going to lay down the law with you, but I want you to try hard to understand, Chuck.
+I’m not going to lay down the law with you, but I want you to understand, Chuck.
 A person like Tess has a different road to take.
 That’s all.
 There’ll be a lot of pretty, smart girls coming up.
 When you graduate high school, I’ll send you to Europe.
 You can backpack through the Netherlands and Germany like I did — that’ll really open up your world.”

 “What the hell does that mean?”
 He felt his temperature rise, but anything he said would only confirm that he had a stupid crush.